blog-banner-image

 The Future of Mobile Forensics

-Mobile forensics is a rapidly evolving field—one that needs to keep pace with the innovations of the tech industry at large.
-The market share of certain hardware as well as certain operating systems can fluctuate significantly over a short timespan, changing the tools and procedures that mobile forensics need to use in order to acquire and analyze a smartphone’s data.
+Mobile forensics is a rapidly evolving field that needs to keep pace with the innovations of the tech industry at large.
+The market share of certain hardware and operating systems can fluctuate significantly over a short time span, changing the tools and procedures that mobile forensics needs to use to acquire and analyze a smartphone’s data.

-Additional security measures, such as two-factor authentication on cloud-stored data and an increasing level of base-layer encryption, add further layers of complexity.
+Additional security measures, such as two-factor authentication on cloud-stored data and increasing base-layer encryption, add further layers of complexity.
 New generations of analytical toolkits and overlapping laws around jurisdiction call for today’s mobile forensics investigator to be expertly trained.

 “A lot of colleges now are offering bachelor’s and master’s degrees in computer forensics,” Merendon says.
 “Some of our examiners have industry certifications, and then college degrees on top of it.
 Others come from a law enforcement background.
 It all ties in together—investigative skills along with computer certifications—to help pinpoint the type of information we need to solve crimes.”